ohscar/rmalloc/doc/paper/simulating-locking.rst

 The fine grained calculation of this method is slower (*O(m\*n)*, where *m* is the number of handles and *n* is the total number of operations), but intersperses lock/unlock instructions throughout the lifetime of an object, instead of forcing the object to be locked its entire lifetime.
-The more fine-grained locking/unlocking, specifically unlocking, the more efficient compacting can be performed.
+The more fine-grained locking/unlocking, specifically unlocking, the more efficiently compacting can be performed.

-Taking a hand-tuned application with lock/unlock inserted at the most appropriate locations, as determined by static analysis and knowledge of the application, and comparing it to the approximated lifetime calculation, is not done in this report, and would be a good subject for future work.
+Hand tuning an application with lock/unlock inserted at the most appropriate locations as determined by manual static analysis and knowledge of the application and comparing it to the approximated lifetime calculation, is not done in this report, and would be a good subject for future work.

 .. raw:: comment